libero/editor-pdf-service/README.md

 By default the service should now be available at `http://localhost:4001` and any changes made to files within the `/dev` directory will be picked up and cause the service to restart.

+When in dev mode the application relies on [`mockserver`](https://www.mock-server.com/) to provide mocked responses to external requests.
+These responses can be configured [here](.mockServer/initializerJson.json) to change expected behaviour.

 ## Configuration

 The service can be configured through the use of environment variables.